Issue Date: May 1, 2017 | Web Date: April 27, 2017

 The team found that the sponge electrodes protected a Ni-Zn battery when it cycled repeatedly between charging and discharging under demanding current conditions that induce dendrite formation in reference batteries.
 It also enabled the battery to withstand tens of thousands of cycles required for “start-stop” microhybrid vehicles.

-Braun notes that the NRL team “has found a particularly compelling system, where the 3-D electrode structure provides high power, as expected, but perhaps surprisingly, results in dendrite suppression and thus very good long term cycling.”
+Braun notes that the Naval Research Laboratory team “has found a particularly compelling system, where the 3-D electrode structure provides high power, as expected, but perhaps surprisingly, results in dendrite suppression and thus very good long-term cycling.”

 - Chemical & Engineering News